AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

 ratified, at an intervention Conference.’

-ADRC therefore has the power to appoint two more members by co!option, with those co!options to be ratified at the next Conference, which at time of writing will be Spring Conference 2022.
+ADRC therefore has the power to appoint two more members by co-option, with those co-options to be ratified at the next Conference, which at time of writing will be Spring Conference 2022.